infoaed/kryptogramm/README.md

 ```
 ## But why?

-If you like this tool, you may also want to check out [Pseudovote](https://github.com/infoaed/pseudovote)!
+If you like this tool, you may also want to check out [Pseudovote](https://github.com/infoaed/pseudovote).
+I have an interest in making democracy accountable and experimenting with tools that help to provide equal opportunities for largest amount of citizens.
+I have an informed opinion about [history and future of electronic voting in Estonia](https://debriif.infoaed.ee/docs/draft-list/).